 daily life skills, such as feeding and bathing

 fetal alcohol syndrome is the most serious type of fasd.
 People with fetal alcohol syndrome have facial abnormalities, including wide-set and narrow eyes, growth problems and nervous system abnormalities.fasds last a lifetime.
 There is no cure for fasds.
 Treatments can help.
 These include medicines to help with some symptoms and behavior therapy.
 No one treatment is right for every child.
 Centers for Disease Control and Prevention.

 Developmental abnormalities in infants born to alcoholic mothers, including characteristic facial appearance (microcephaly, maxillary hypoplasia, short palpebral fissures, and short upturned nose), growth deficiency, delayed intellectual development, motor retardation, joint abnormalities, poor coordination, and irritability.
 The pattern of abnormalities varies and may include additional oral, ocular, cardiac, urogenital, cutaneous, and other abnormalities.

-ICD-10-CM Q86.0 is part of Diagnostic Related Group (MS-DRG v28.0):
+ICD-10-CM Q86.0 is grouped within Diagnostic Related Group (MS-DRG v34.0):